What is Whey Protein?

 But why is this important?

-Well, if you're going for long periods without protein (not ideal), it's good to know how long you're covered for with your respected choice of protein variety.
+Well, if you're going for long periods without protein (not ideal), it's good to know how long you're covered with your respective choice of protein variety.

 For some context, research suggests we don't want to go longer than four to six hours without protein intake, especially when we're resistance training frequently.